The links to all of Pattaya’s cinemas are working. When you click on the links you can view the movie screening times at each cinema in Pattaya.

-Major Cineplex Showtimes at The Avenue Mall Pattaya.
+Major Cineplex Cinema at The Avenue shopping mall on 2nd Road in Central Pattaya.

 The soundtrack language will usually be denoted by: